cristinafsanz/jekyll-now/index.md

 ---
 layout: page
 title: Projects
-permalink: /projects/
 ---

 When I realized that I wanted to learn web design, I started a 6 months course in Madrid.
 As a final project, I did a web page for a friend about psychology and teenagers.
-This is the page that I did, only using HTML5, CSS and JQuery:
+This is the page that I did, using HTML5, CSS and JQuery:

 <a href="http://www.centro-ayuda-adolescentes.es" target="_blank">Teenagers help centre</a>